cspeterson/vim-guide-intermediate/README.md

 To paste from the system clipboard in Insert Mode, `Ctrl+Shift+V`.

 Vim has a bunch of settings re registers and clipboards and whatnot.
-These are beyond the scope of this document, but if you need to paste *code* into Vim there is something to consider: autoindent, if  on, can munge up indented code from the system clipboard.
+These are beyond the scope of this document, but if you need to paste code into Vim from the gui clipboard, there is something to consider: autoindent, if  on, can munge up indented code from the system clipboard.
 You'll want to turn on paste mode:

 ```viml
 " Turn paste mode on